sui-foundation/sui-move-intro-course/unit-one/lessons/5_hello_world.md

 ![Publish Output](../images/publish.png)

-The object ID under the `Created Objects` section is the object ID of the Hello World package we just published.
+The object ID under the `Published Objects` section is the object ID of the Hello World package we just published.

 Let's export that to a variable.